MyGet/MyGetDocs/Docs.Site/Docs/Reference/VSTS-Integration.markdown

 ### Cause and solution

-VSTS incorrectly does not correctly use the API key configured.
+VSTS incorrectly uses the API key configured.
 Please reach out to Microsoft support to make them aware, and use the following workaround for this issue:

 1) Make sure the feed you are using is in `NuGet.config.`
 2) In VSTS, configure **two** service connections for the feed.